 The number of flowers per stem is variable.
 Some, such as the Scented Sun Orchid, will have up to 30 flowers open on a single stem.
 Unlike other Australian orchids, this genus has sepals and petals nearly equal in length, with the lip similar to and spreading with them.
 They have a solitary leaf that is usually elongated and channeled.
 Species are identified by their color and their column.

 Growing Conditions and General Care

-Sun Orchids can be very tricky in cultivation.
-However, most are fairly amenable and some are very easy.
+Sun Orchids can be very tricky to cultivate.
+However, most are fairly amenable, and some are very easy.
 All plants are summer dormant and rest as tuberoids.
-Plants emerge in late summer and flower in late winter, spring and early summer.
+Plants emerge in late summer and flower in late winter, spring, and early summer.
 Culture as sunny as possible.
-In milder climates garden culture is possible.
+In milder climates, garden culture is possible.
 Frost hardy up to 23°F (-5°C).
 Regular watering during the growing period is essential.
 Fertilize monthly until flowering.
 Reduce watering with the onset of flowers and stop as the leaves die back.
 Completely dry during dormancy.
-Occasionally a light spray of water for small plants and seedlings to prevent dehydration.
-If grown inside, move plants temporary outside in late summer as cool nights and some rain will stimulate plants into the new growing season.
+Occasionally a light spray of water for small plants and seedlings prevents dehydration.
+If grown inside, move plants temporarily outside in late summer as cool nights and some rain will stimulate plants into the new growing season.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin